warmshowers/Warmshowers.org/docroot/sites/all/modules/contrib/fboauth/README.txt

 1. In order for your site to use Facebook Connect you must register an application on Facebook.
 Visit https://www.facebook.com/developers/apps.php and create a new application, usually simply the name of your website such as "example.com".
-You will need to request review of your application with Facebook.
+Be sure to set the contact e-mail addresses for the app and enable the app for use by the public.
+You may need to request review of your application with Facebook if you are requesting access to certain data.
    In order to get reviewed, you will need to provide Facebok with various pieces of information including a privacy policy, a description of your application, and notes for why you want to request information about the various fields